DrAdrianDC/Python-Programming/Word-Trees/README.md

 # Word Trees using Python

 This repository contains a Python script that generates a word cloud visualization from user-provided text.
 Word clouds are a popular way to visualize the frequency of words in a text, where more frequently occurring words appear larger than others.
+In practice, word trees serve as effective visual aids in presentations, helping to emphasize key points and engage the audience.

 ## Features